PranjalJain24/DjangoArchitecture/README.md

       }
 }
 ```
-If you want to connect any other database connection you will have to make necesary changes in this like add user, password, etc.
+SQLITE3 is the default database used.
+If you want to connect to any other database connection you will have to make necesary changes in this like engine, name, add user, add password, etc.

-3. ```myapp/models.py``` is the Model, or where you define your database.
+* ```myapp/models.py``` is the Model, or where you define your database.
 This file is used to write Class based Models for our Django Applications.This will be the blueprint of our database design ,relationships and attribute constraints.

-4. ```myapp/views.py``` is the Controller.
+* ```myapp/views.py``` is the Controller.
 Um, but why is the controller called views?
 Inside views.py you will define different functions/classes.
 A function defines what happens when a certain URL is accessed and an HTTP request is made the server.
 Common actions would be to query the database for records and render a certain HTML template file.
 You will be defining our Class Based List Views , CustomFilter Views and Detail Views for our Django Models through Serializers using Django Rest Framework.
 These are the classes which will be actually handling the HTTP Requests.

-5. Everything under ```myapp/templates/myapp/``` are templates or HTML files that define your View.
+* Everything under ```myapp/templates/myapp/``` are templates or HTML files that define your View.
 When a function in views.py renders an HTML file, it can pass objects such as a list of comments in which you can use special syntax to display those comments.
 Within each template, you can get static files like CSS, Javascript files, or images to give the webpage life.

-6. ```urls.py``` is the URL configuration file.
+* ```urls.py``` is the URL configuration file.
 This is the file that allows you to map a certain URL to a certain function in views.py.
 This file can define the routes/API Endpoints itself or You can just write your Endpoints in the respective django application and include the application urls.py file here.
 This file will be the single point of source for finding Endpoints once the HTTP Requests come from the client side.